 Gil's Ice Cream Supplies - Italian Ice & Ice Cream Flavors, Bases & Variegates

-As a wholesale distributor, Gil's Ice Cream Supplies offers a wide variety of Italian Ice, Slush and Ice Cream Flavors, Bases & Variegates.
+As a wholesale distributor, Gil's Ice Cream Supplies offers a wide variety of I. RICE & Co. and OLDE CITY Italian Ice Flavors, Ice Cream Bases & Variegates.
 Additives & Stabilizers too!

 "What is the difference between a Flavor and a Base?"
 Ask the experts at Gil's Ice Cream Supplies!